tylerneylon/math/raneys_lemmas/raneys_lemmas.md

-# Notes on Raney's Lemmas
+% Notes on Ramey's Lemmas
+% Tyler Neylon
+% 251.2015

 In a 1960 paper, George Raney proved the first two lemmas below; the lemmas suppose we have a